 A sales manager wears many hats, and coaching is just one of them.
 Blurring the lines between these roles, however, can lead to poor performance in both.
 “Managers can naturally bring a ‘tell’ posture to coaching interactions,” said Spencer.
 “But it’s not about them, it’s about their people.”

 If you bring that mindset into a coaching scenario, you’re unlikely to allow reps to “self-diagnose” and “take ownership” for development, he added.

 Avoid mixing the two motions by designating time for each.
 Set aside weekly one-on-ones where you can be a manager and discuss areas, like performance, or career development.
 Once that meeting has ended, put your coaching hat back on — and focus on leading reps to water.

 Coach Your Team, Grow Your Business

-Using the skills and techniques outlined above, you can build a coaching program that effectively grows your reps, boosts retention, and secures your bottom line.
+Using the sales coaching tips and techniques outlined above, you can build a coaching program that effectively grows your sellers, boosts retention, and secures your bottom line.
 Like Coach Taylor said, clear eyes, full hearts, can’t lose — it’s time to start coaching.